 We have a full day dedicated to the nature reserve of Ranomafana.
 We certainly recommend waking up early for a morning walk in the park, as it is the best time for animal observation.
 The Park came to the world’s attention in 1986 with the discovery of the golden bamboo lemur.
 Ranomafana NP is also renowned for the originality and variety of both flora and fauna.
 There are 12 species of lemurs, 100 species of birds, 36 of which are endemic and many reptiles and butterflies.
 In the afternoon, we can visit the village with its hot spring & local market, followed by a night walk inside the national park on a search for nocturnal lemurs, chameleons and frogs.
 B,L,D

 En-route we will make a stop in Ambositra to visit the handicrafts markets.
 Ambositra is a small town renowned for its Zafimaniry woodcarvings and other handicrafts.
 The Zafimaniry people are known for the curious wooden architecture of their houses and fine ancestral woodcarvings.
 They inhabit about 100 villages in the forested highlands of the southeast; their language originated from Borneo and their culture and lands are classified as UNESCO World Heritage.
 Antsirabe is a beautiful city in the highlands of Madagascar, a mixture of cultures has formed the city over two centuries and is a key part of the Betsileo people, famed for their rice cultivation skills.
 Founded in 1872 by Norwegian missionaries, the city reflects the warmth of its people and the authenticity of its traditions is still alive.
-It will be an early start as we have a long 10-hour-drive crossing the heartland from Ansirabe to Morondava on the west coast.
+It will be a very early start as we have a long 10-hour-drive from Ansirabe to Morondava on the west coast of Madagascar crossing the heartland.
 B,L,D

 Up early for bird and wildlife viewing in Kirindy’s dry forest and wetlands, keeping an eye out for the paradise flycatcher, giant coa and Berther’s lemur, considered to be the smallest primate.
 A seven-hour drive on rough tracks, including ferrying across the languid Tsiribihina and Manambolo rivers takes us to our comfortable lodge in the heart of Tsingy de Bermaraha National Park.
 B,L,D